TechLabs-Remote-Bootcamp/WS24-MyDailyImpact/deeplearning/README.md

 ## 6. API Keys and Connection to Database (Development Only)
 For development purposes only:
-- Obtain **Mistral API Key**: ask Team-Member Ella or Obtain from Mistral AI Platform
+- Obtain **Mistral API Key**: ask Team-Member E. or Obtain from Mistral AI Platform
 - **Qdrant Database Connection**:
   - The Qdrant server is hosted on T.V.'s server at `100.107.35.86`
   - You need Tailscale access to connect to this server